Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/best_practices.rst

 ROS ecosystem, the domain name should be followed by the ROS package name.
 For
 example:

-- com.github.rosjava
+- com.github.rosmobile
-- com.github.rosjava_geometry
+- com.github.rosmobile_geometry

 Only core packages (e.g. those in rosmobile_core and android_core) should begin with com.github.
 A suitably unique choice for github based repos would be the github url followed organization and repository/package name, e.g.

-- com.github.rosjava.rosjava_extras
+- com.github.rosmobile.rosmobile_extras